synapsestudios/kohana-acl/README.md

 2. The `acl.sql` file needs to be run to add the ACL module's database tables and relationships.
-3. If you are overwriting the role, capability, or user models in your application, be sure to extend Model_Acl_Role, Model_Acl_Capability and Model_Acl_User classes, respectively.
+3. If you are overwriting the role, capability, or user models in your application, be sure to extend Model_ACL_Role, Model_ACL_Capability and Model_ACL_User classes, respectively.
 4. You need to write an ACL rules file for your application.
 5. The boostrap file needs to be edited.
     1. The boostrap file should `require` the ACL rules file.